 Most of the worship service is in English, but we also sing, pray and read Scripture in French.
 Grace United Church includes francophones and anglophones.
 Grace is interested in growing in bilingualism.
 We also welcome songs & prayers in other languages!

 When is worship?

-From June to September, church is on Sundays mornings from 10-11 am in Rupert.
-From October to May, church is on Sunday mornings from 11:15am to 12:15am am in Chelsea.
+Church is on Sunday mornings from 10-11 am.
 There are occasionally worship gathering at other times – for Christmas Eve, a special prayer service…